• Skip to primary navigation

 Instructions

-2. In a large bowl, whisk together the flours, sugar, baking soda, cinnamon and salt.
+• In a medium-sized bowl, whisk together the almond flour, cornstarch (minus 1 tablespoon), baking powder and salt.
+Set aside.

-5. Bake for 34 – 37 minutes, or until the edges of the cake are browned and crispy, and a toothpick inserted into the middle of the cake comes out clean.
-Let cool on a wire rack before slicing and serving.
+• Bake for 38-42 minutes, or until a toothpick inserted into the middle comes out clean.
+Let cool in the pan before releasing the cake.

 Notes

-Filed Under: All Recipes, Almond Flour Recipes, Dairy-Free, Desserts, Gluten-Free, Grain-Free
+Filed Under: All Recipes, Almond Flour Recipes, Desserts, Gluten-Free

 Reader Interactions